HenryLevenNU/equation-game-repo/README.md

 ```

 ### 2.4  Minimal Viable Product (MVP) - Conclusion
-Considering the time constraints (Estimated: 15 hours programming and 5 hours training), I decided early-on to use a CLI to run the code rather than a GUI.
+Considering the time constraints (Estimated: 15 hours programming and 5 hours training), I decided early on to use a CLI to run the code rather than a GUI.
 The client brief allowed for both.
 I also decided to offer some customisability in settings (though limited).

 This can be iterated on the MVP – and next steps could include using more operators and allowing for negative values in Hard mode.

-However, the code is designed in a modular way to make changes easy to implement.
+However, the code is designed in a modular way to make changes easy-to-implement.
 Given more time, the project could be moved to a GUI to build on the user-centred design (UCD) of my functional and non-functional requirements.